Shaleeta/607-2024/Goblin.md

 I thought of adding more sound effects and background music but I didn't want it to be too distracting.

 My next issue for this week is to focus on putting together the audiobook cover and audio.📖🎵

+## Week 5 - April 2nd

+The final step is making the download page which I think will be quite challenging I'm already confused by it but I'll figure it out.